MD MS CTS_Hero

 The Medical College of Wisconsin is a major national research center, representing the largest research institution in the Milwaukee metro area and second largest in Wisconsin.
 In FY 2018, $253 million invested in research, teaching, training and related purposes, which will lead to improved patient care and health outcomes.
 This total includes highly competitive research and training awards from the National Institutes of Health (NIH).
 More than 2,600 research studies, including clinical trials conducted in MCW’s FY 2018.
 The Medical College Wisconsin ranks in the top third of all U.S. medical schools in NIH research support.

 The Medical College of Wisconsin’s research enterprise is focused on interdisciplinary collaboration among scientists and physicians with the goal of rapidly translating discoveries into advances for patient care.
 The Medical College of Wisconsin continues to expand its strong interdisciplinary research centers, joining faculty from many areas of specialized expertise to focus on cancer, cardiovascular diseases, neurosciences, infectious diseases and immunology, and community and population health research.
-Enabling technological platforms include genetics, imaging, stem cell biology and regenerative medicine, proteomics and structural biology, the Clinical and Translational Science Institute, and the Institute for Health and Equity Trainees are given the opportunity to select their MD/MS research advisor from a wide array of successful investigators at the Medical College of Wisconsin.
+Enabling technological platforms include genetics, imaging, stem cell biology and regenerative medicine, proteomics and structural biology, the Clinical and Translational Science Institute, and the Institute for Health and Humanity Trainees are given the opportunity to select their MD/MS research advisor from a wide array of successful investigators at the Medical College of Wisconsin.

 Application